 In 2004, the regional project "South East European Developing Network on Plant Genetic Resources – SEEDNet" commenced.
 The main aims were long-term conservation and sustainable utilization of the diversity of plant genetic resources (PGR) within the SEE region through a well-coordinated network of functional national programs.
 The network activities were comprised of ex-situ and in-situ conservation, utilization of PGR, and institutional capacity building.
 Activities were focused on the themes of specific crops, such as : inventorying, collecting, ex-situ and on-farm conservation, seed and plant regeneration, characterization and evaluation, and documentation and deriving information .

-This project initiated the adoption of the National Programme on PGR in Republika Srpska and the establishment of the Institute for genetic resources with Gene bBank.
+This project initiated the adoption of the National Programme on PGR in Republika Srpska and the establishment of the Institute for genetic resources with Gene Bank.
 The Institute is the coordinating body for the implementation of the program and all activities under it.
 The Gene Bank is fully equipped and is completely operational for the long-term conservation of collected material at – 18°C. The Institute has 20 employees today.

 The seed collections of cereals, vegetables, fodder, industrial and medicinal and aromatic plants have already been undertaken and implemented.
 Seed collections currently have above 1,100 accessions which are placed in long-term storage (mainly cereals, vegetables, and forage crops).
 The seed collections are divided into active, base, and safety base collections.
 All collections are conserved following the same procedure as required by Gene Bank Standards for PGR for Food and Agriculture (FAO, 2014).
 The duplicate safety base collections of 921 accessions of 113 species have been deposited at Svalbard Seed Vault from 2016.
 All conserved accessions are regularly monitored in terms of their viability and quantity.
 If viability or quantity decreases, multiplication is undertaken as soon as possible, or recollection where that is possible.